-Physical Interface Support: Distributed Routing Software supports the PPP data link over serial lines, V.25 bis dialup lines, and ISDN lines.
+Physical Interface Support: Distributed Routing Software supports the PPP data link over serial lines, V.25 bis and DTR dialup lines, and ISDN lines.
 PPP is handled over the Frame Relay interface via an encapsulation technique.

 Multilink PPP (MP): Distributed Routing Software provides the ability to aggregate multiple PPP links into bundles for increased bandwidth using Multilink PPP (MP) as defined in RFC 1717.
 The PPP links can be combined statically upon restart or dynamically by use of the Bandwidth on Demand Monitor.
-PPP links on a leased line, V.25 bis dialup lines, or ISDN B channels can be aggregated.
-On the RouteAbout Access EI, a maximum of 3 PPP links can be bundled-the serial line and the 2 ISDN B channels.
-On the RouteAbout Central EI, the maximum bundle is 8 PPP links.
+PPP links on a leased line, V.25 bis or DTR dialup lines, Frame Relay SVCs, or ISDN B channels can be aggregated.
+All links in a bundle must have the same bandwidth.
+Bundled Frame Relay PVCs and SVCs must have the same Committed Information Rate (CIR), Committed Burst